konveyor/move2kube-website/docs/tutorials/migration-workflow/plan.md

     ![No project inputs]({{ site.baseurl }}/assets/images/migration-workflow/08-upload-project-input-1.png)
     ![No project inputs]({{ site.baseurl }}/assets/images/migration-workflow/09-upload-project-input-2.jpeg)
     ![No project inputs]({{ site.baseurl }}/assets/images/migration-workflow/10-src-uploaded.png)
-    Optional: If you have collected some data using the `move2kube collect` command you can create a zip file and upload that as well.
+    Optional: If you have [collected](/tutorials/migration-workflow/collect) cloud foundry runtime metadata using the `move2kube collect` command you can create a zip file and upload that as well.
 Make sure to upload it as `sources`.
     ![No project inputs]({{ site.baseurl }}/assets/images/migration-workflow/11-upload-project-input-3.jpeg)
     ![No project inputs]({{ site.baseurl }}/assets/images/migration-workflow/12-cf-uploaded.png)